International Estate Planning: A Reference Guide - Loose-leaf Binder

 Current Update Release 16

 International Estate Planning: A Reference Guide, is a practical and authoritative resource for those seeking key information in the estate planning field.
-Practitioners and foreign advisers, [moved a phrase to later] whose clients have assets, children, parents or a spouse in other countries, or whose tax liabilities are difficult to define because of nationality, employment, or residence issues, and U.S. executives working in foreign countries will find straightforward, useful information in this guide.
+Practitioners and foreign advisers whose clients have assets, children, parents or a spouse in other countries, or whose tax liabilities are difficult to define because of nationality, employment, or residence issues, as well as U.S. executives working in foreign countries will find straightforward, useful information in this guide.
 Equipped with a companion CD the appendix to the book contains copies of fillable tax forms and notices, relevant treaties and Hague conventions, as well as a list of organizations and resources to quickly help the reader obtain the answers they need.